Ightham: Other

 Ightham was famous for growing Kentish cob nuts.
 These seem to have been cultivated first by James Usherwood, who lived at Cob Tree Cottage.
-There was a public house nearby called the Cob Tree Inn, which has now reverted to a private house.
-There are still a number of cob trees in and around the village, but the work of pruning them and picking the nuts is labour-intensive, and the industry has fallen into decline.the local school has a cobnut as its logo.
+There was a public house nearby called the Cob Tree Inn, which has now reverted to a private house, and the local school has a cobnut as its logo.
+There are still a number of cob trees in and around the village, but the work of pruning them and picking the nuts is labour-intensive, and the industry has fallen into decline.

 Ightham also has its own football team, Ightham FC.
 Home games are played at the recreation ground adjoining the A25 motorway.